Automating ODBC import using the Import Records script step

 • The With dialog:Off option hides all dialog boxes during an ODBC import.

-• The Specify import order option stores the field order in the Import Field Mapping dialog box, similar to other scripted imports.
+• The Specify import order option stores the field order in the Specify Import Order dialog, similar to other scripted imports.

 • The Set Error Capture script step suppresses ODBC alerts.